Please register with DPRC to ensure that your accommodations are appropriately and efficiently communicated to university faculty and staff.

-Please know that it could take 1-5 weeks to get started with DPRC.
+Please know that it could take one to five weeks to get started with DPRC.
 This is based on a number of potential factors, including but not limited to: the nature of a student’s academic accommodation requests, the availability of appropriate supporting documentation, and scheduling appointments during peak periods of a semester.

 - Newly admitted SF State students are advised to start this process once they have confirmed admission to the SF State.

 - SF State students already enrolled should engage DPRC as soon as possible once they have identified a barrier and/or need.